 I didn’t actually plan on booking a trip to Berlin.
 One month before Miguel’s flight back to the Philippines, I already started to feel that I would definitely get sad when he’s gone.
 I didn’t want to go back to an empty apartment—I thought.
 So, why not book a trip somewhere since both of us will be at the airport then?

-I didn’t think this through; I originally wanted to visit a country that’s close to Sweden, but I stumbled upon a blog that Berlin is one of the cheapest destinations in Europe.
+I didn’t think this through; I originally wanted to visit a country that’s close to Sweden, but I stumbled upon a blog that Berlin, Germany is one of the cheapest destinations in Europe.
 When I checked the flight tickets from Skyscanner, I saw the flight only costs around 300+ SEK ($ 34).
 Since it is so cheap, I also booked a front-row seat so I can bring two hand-carry items.

-Berlin has a lot to offer; in fact, I probably visited more places in Berlin than in Stockholm.
+Berlin has a lot to offer; in fact, I probably visited more places there than in Stockholm.
 I guess that’s because Stockholm is already my city, and I didn’t have the urge to explore it more.
 Aside from work on weekdays, I am too lazy to go outside my apartment on weekends.
 Plus, it was cold for the past few months!

 Where to stay in Berlin?